LuckyWP Table of Contents: Create TOC in WordPress 2023

 Additional classes: Leave blank if you are not a developer

-You can use any other plugin also but when I tested other plugins I got some conflicts like Table of contents are created on my pop up messages also etc.
+You can use any other plugin but when I tested other plugins I got some conflicts.

-Hope this helps you to create a Table of contents in WordPress website.
+Hope this helps you to create a Table of contents on the WordPress website.